semicolonsaremybain/hello-world/README.md

-# hello-world
+//Random stuff i find here;
-Random stuff i find here;
+//I'm new to coding and would like to learn more;
-I'm new to coding and would like to learn more;
+//these repository things are cool;
-these repository things are cool;
+//coding puns?;